Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Our Approach: Wid3R

 All existing feed-forward 3D reconstruction methods \cite{wang2025vggt,wang2025pi} adopt point maps as their output representation, and accordingly employ a dedicated point-map head in the network architecture.
 While effective for standard perspective cameras, this design choice limits the ability to generalize across diverse camera models, especially those with wide fields of view.
-To address this limitation, we introduce a new feed-forward 3D reconstruction formulation tailored for wide field-of-view imagery.
-Building on UniK3D \cite{piccinelli2025unik3d}, we represent diverse camera models using spherical harmonics (SH) through a pencil-of-rays formulation.
+To address this limitation, we introduce a multi-frame feed-forward 3D reconstruction method tailored for wide field-of-view imagery.
+Building on UniK3D \cite{piccinelli2025unik3d}, we represent different camera models using spherical harmonics (SH) within a pencil-of-rays formulation, enabling a compact and accurate angular parameterization well suited for wide field-of-view imagery.
 This formulation establishes a bijective mapping between the polar angle $\theta$ and azimuthal angle $\phi$ in spherical coordinates and 3D Cartesian directions.
 By leveraging a predefined SH basis $Y^{lm}(\cdot, \cdot)$, arbitrary camera geometries can be implicitly approximated using a compact set of SH coefficients.
 Inspired by this representation, we replace the conventional point-map head with two decoupled components: an Angular Module and a Radial Module.
 Furthermore, we introduce a novel trainable camera token $\mathbf{C}_{i}$, which acts as a prompt to explicitly differentiate camera models while being implicitly integrated into the network architecture.
 The Angular Module predicts SH coefficients $\hat{\boldsymbol{k}}^{lm}_{i}(\cdot)$ conditioned on the camera token $\mathbf{C}_{i}$.
 Given these coefficients and the basis, the pencil of rays $\hat{\boldsymbol{\mathcal{R}}}_{i}(\cdot,\cdot)$ is computed as:

 where $l$ and $m$ denote the degree and order of the harmonics, respectively.
 The Radial Module then estimates the radial distance $\hat{\mathbf{D}}_{i}$ and its associated uncertainty $\hat{\mathbf{U}}_{i}$ along each ray $\hat{\boldsymbol{\mathcal{R}}}_{i}$.
 Using these two modules, the predicted 3D point map can be expressed as $\hat{\mathbf{P}}_{i} = \hat{\boldsymbol{\mathcal{R}}}_{i} \odot \hat{\mathbf{D}}_{i}$ with these separate modules.
 For the ray loss, to compensate for the limited number of wide field-of-view images during training, we adopt an asymmetric formulation following \cite{piccinelli2025unik3d},